jmdb-tutorial/blockchain/eris/multisig-contract/README.md

 The file we want is called `loan.sol` in this directory.
 You can see if it is valid solitidy, [here](https://ethereum.github.io/browser-solidity/#version=0.3.6).

-Now that we have a valid contract, we need to deploy it
+Now that we have a valid contract, we need to deploy it.

+To do this we use the eris package manager, which takes an input yml file and does things for us.
+Its a bit like an ansible script.

+We already have am `emp.yml` file which simply has a job to deploy the contract and wait for it to be deployed.

+We first need to get the address of an account to use to deploy the contract.
+We are going to use
 # References

 http://www.shakelaw.com/blog/when-does-a-contract-take-effect/